magarittenguyen/magarittenguyen.github.io/_posts/2022-10-17-STT558-third-blog-post.md

     5 Outliers can dampen your fun only if you don’t know about them.
 Make known the unknowns!

-important to take notes thorughout this process.

-Before You Start
-1. Check For Missing Data
-2. Provide Basic Descriptions of Your Sample and Features
-3. Identify The Shape of Your Data
-4. Identify Significant Correlations
-5. Spot Outliers in the Dataset
-What’s Next?

 .: *What things do you try to look for?* :.